pfoundation/p.foundation/src/pages/crisisResponsePlan.md

 ### Deployment Process

-Each entity entitled to ResilientNet (through Ministry of Telecommunications) must submit a request via email to crisisresponse@p.foundation, including the following details:
+Each entity entitled to ResilientNet (through Ministry of Telecommunications) must submit a request using the webform or by email to crisisresponse@p.foundation, including the following details:

+- Name of the organization
 - Number of people benefiting from the service (if applicable)
 - Internet access requirement (e.g. speed, wifi, lan, bgp, dedicated ip, ...)
 - Network Reuqirement
-- Location of facility, including coordinates or a Google Maps link
+- Location of facility, including coordinates or a Google Maps link (The service will be limited mentioned location.)
 - Point of Contact
 - Technical Point of Contact
 - Upon receiving your request, we will review all the provided information and forward it to the Ministry of Telecom for approval.